 When not on stage preaching with her fiddle, Beecher can often be found in the yoga studio.
 After being introduced to the physical and spiritual practice by D’ana Baptiste of Centered City Yoga, Beecher said she began doing yoga five days a week, dropped 20 pounds and experienced “a lot of psychological benefits.”

 Recently she has also become a certified yoga instructor and a practitioner of Forrest Yoga, a vigorous form of the discipline developed by Ana Forrest, with whom Beecher studied in San Francisco (an experience she dubs “the Navy Seals of yoga training”).

 “She’s very intense,” Beecher said of Forrest.
 “But what really appealed to me about Forrest Yoga is it has a really big healing element; emotional issues or physical issues or whatever spiritual issues.
 It has a lot of focus on what’s relevant to our bodies and our emotional problems today without a lot of the woo woo traditional yoga stuff.
-It’s just been one of those things that I developed a passion for and dove into wholeheartedly and suddenly I’m teaching it.”
+It’s just been one of those things that I got a passion for and dove into whole heartedly and suddenly I’m teaching it.”

 Whether making people’s blood boil with her fiddle, teaching adults how to go from OK to great on the violin or showing a class of eager students how to hold a downward-facing dog pose, Beecher’s schedule is certainly a busy one.
 This month, you can hear her play a brown bag concert with Shanahy at Washington Square in Salt Lake City, and another concert in Heber City the following night.
 She also plays at Café Marmalade on the last Saturday of every month.
 For more information about Beecher’s music and lessons, visit bronwenbeecher.com.